Nomad-engineers/threads-platform/_plans/005-development-roadmap.md

 ## Conclusion

-This development roadmap provides a structured approach to building Threadlytics from concept to launch within 12 weeks.
+This development roadmap provides a structured approach to building Threads-Boost from concept to launch within 12 weeks.
 The phased approach allows for iterative development, continuous user feedback, and adaptation to market changes.

 Key success factors:
 1. **Aggressive but achievable timeline** with clear weekly milestones